pachyderm/pachyderm/README.md

-make clean # clean up all pachyderm state make shell # go into a shell inside a running pachyderm container ./bin/run ARGS... # run a command inside a fresh pachyderm container ./bin/go-test ./src/PACKAGE # run tests for a specific package ./bin/go-test -run REGEX ./... # run all tests that match the regex make launchs-shard # launch pachyderm, as outlined above make launch-pfsd # launch the new pfsd daemon make install # install all binaries locally
+make clean # clean up all pachyderm state make shell # go into a shell inside a running pachyderm container ./bin/run ARGS... # run a command inside a fresh pachyderm container ./bin/wrap # if run inside a ./bin/run or make shell, this will change PFS_ environment variables for a separate state from global
+./bin/test ./src/PACKAGE # run tests for a specific package
+./bin/test -run REGEX ./... # run all tests that match the regex ./bin/wrap ./bin/test -test.short ./... # will allow tests to be run repeatedly inside make shell ./bin/wrap go test -test.short ./... # the default settings in ./bin/test  do not have to be used make launchs-shard # launch pachyderm, as outlined above make launch-pfsd # launch the new pfsd daemon make install # install all binaries locally